seethroughdev/gulp-browserify-starter-kit/README.md

 of my prototyping projects.

+## Images

+Images are compressed with *imagemin* and put into their respective folders.

+##### Icon-Font Generation

+I have configured a scss file for icon-fonts.
+To use it, just add any svg file to the img/icons/ folder and it will recompile the font to **dist/fonts/**.

+Font configuration is handled in the **lib/_vars.scss** file.

+It uses a template in the **app/scss/templates** folder.

 ## Testing

 Testing includes 2 sub-tasks:  unit and functional.
-Both are run by mocha and chai.
+Both are run by *mocha* and *chai*.
 Only one is in node and one is in the browser.
-And are split in the test folder respectively.
+They are split in the test folder respectively.

 For sanity, both suites run on **gulp serve** and **gulp test**.
 However, only **test:unit** runs on watch.

+You can also run ```gulp test``` to run all tests.